Other Names for this Disease

 - Hirschsprung disease mental retardation syndrome

-Hirschsprung disease; heart (cardiac) defects; kidney (renal) abnormalities; male genital abnormalities; and short stature.
-It is caused by mutations in the ZEB2 gene, which usually occur as new mutations in the affected individual.
-The treatment of MWS is typically directed toward the specific symptoms that are apparent in each individual.Mowat-Wilson syndrome (MWS) is a rare genetic disorder mainly characterized by intellectual disability, distinctive facial features and seizures.
-Other findings vary and may include
+epilepsy.
+Other features may include Hirschsprung disease; heart (cardiac) defects; kidney (renal) abnormalities; genital abnormalities; eye abnormalities; and short stature.
+It is caused by a mutation or deletion in the ZEB2 gene, which usually occurs for the first time (sporadically) in affected people.
+Treatment typically focuses on the specific symptoms in each person.Mowat-Wilson syndrome (MWS) is a rare genetic disorder that affects many systems of the body.
+The main features include moderate to severe intellectual disability, distinctive facial features, and

 - Mowat-Wilson Syndrome.
 NORD.
 2006; http://www.rarediseases.org/rare-disease-information/rare-diseases/byID/1148/viewAbstract.
 Accessed 5/14/2011.